hyperledger/indy-node/getting-started.md

 Invitation not yet verified.
 Link not yet synchronized.
 Attempting to sync...
-No key present in keyring for making request on Sovrin, so adding one Key created in keyring Default
+No key present in wallet for making request on Sovrin, so adding one Key created in wallet Default
 Identifier for key is E6HrMGPwGn4B3ASUu9xmWdAG1WqqpWPXtS9GU1BTXFmY Current identifier set to E6HrMGPwGn4B3ASUu9xmWdAG1WqqpWPXtS9GU1BTXFmY